-Most of us are not this extreme but we still do some variations of preference policing.
+Most of us are not this extreme, but we still do some variations of preference policing.
 But if you want your child to respect you, start with respecting their choices.

 As much as I want my little one to be a mini-me and like the same things I do, she is not.
 My child has her own liking.

 She often ends up going to her preschool wearing mismatched socks, pajamas under dresses, a shirt under/over a dress, etc.

 Every person has the right to think independently and like different things.
 That should include children.

 They see first-hand how to treat others who have different opinions.
 They learn that they should respect people despite their differences.

-Discipline means to teach or to train, not to punish.
-It doesn’t have to be punitive.
-In fact, positive discipline is a lot more effective and longer lasting than punitive strategies.
+In fact, studies have shown that positive discipline is a lot more effective and longer-lasting than punitive strategies.

 If we discipline using a menacing or stern tone when our kids have done something wrong, we are showing them how to be cruel and harsh to those who make mistakes.